Nasrudin54/Modern-Ecommerce-Platforms/README.md

 -  Identify payment method: customer choose the payment method.
 In my website there are 2 methods: bank transfer and cash payment.

 ![Digram img](img/เลือกการส่ง.png).

+- Payment Process: There are 2 methods to choose from.
+The first method is cash on delivery.
+The second method is a bank transfer.
+Customers can pay at their convenience.
+(Destination or bank transfer) for bank transfer Customers can send proof of transfer right away.
+We will have a place to send evidence to you.
+If the customer pays on delivery, the customer waits to pay when the driver comes to deliver the product.

 ![Digram img](img/BPMNweb.png).
 ![Digram img](img/BPMNadmin.png).